veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/tab-group.md

 Tabs should always be used inside a “Tab Group” component.
 “Tab Group” component is a container component that is used to contain one or more “Tab” components.
 “Tab” components should be contained in the “Tab Group” component.

 ### Usage
 Tabgroup component used whenever tab(s) are used.
-A tab can not exist outside of the tabcontainer component.
+A tab can not exist outside of the tab group component.

 ### How to use